-There really is no bad time to visit Germany, but the best time to visit Germany is May when the weather has finally warmed, crowds of tourists have yet to arrive, the cherry blossoms are in bloom, and Berlin has exploded into festival season.
+There really is no bad time to visit Germany, but we think the best time to visit Germany is May when the weather has finally warmed, crowds of tourists have yet to arrive, the cherry blossoms are in bloom, and Berlin has exploded into festival season.

+However, there are several factors that could influence when you visit Germany.
+While the end of a long cold winter seems to drag, it is also best for winter sports.
 When the world awakens in spring festivals, it is often accompanied by thunderstorms.
 The country is most crowded in summer before it chills to fall when it is time for Oktoberfest.
 And when snow begins to hit the ground, Germany is at its most charming with its many Christmas markets.

 Here is a complete guide to the best time to visit Germany with a month-by-month breakdown of weather, events, and festivals.